 The LMS software developed by Mintbook aims to meet the training needs of different organizations by combining online, offline, and instructor-led learning models.
 Many educational institutes and enterprises already use the LMS as an end-to-end digital learning platform to train employees from various departments or teams.

 Also, Mintbook allows users to integrate the LMS seamlessly with over 1500 digital libraries consisting of a variety of digital learning materials – eBooks, magazines, journals, audiobooks, videos, quizzes, and simulations.
-The digital libraries help enterprises to implement training programs without putting extra time and effort.
+Digital libraries help enterprises to implement training programs without putting in extra time and effort.